 How can design be fair to everyone?
 Is it even possible to design for everyone?
 Do the literal interpretations of universal and inclusive design form a paradox of inclusive design approaches.
 The authors of Just Design argue that justice and fairness in design is not about the output but about the process, and that inclusion is more about the social context rather than the design of a particular thing.
 An interesting, if long read, for anyone interested in the philosophy underpinning universal design and inclusive practice.
-Note on the picture: I doubt this design would comply with legislation in Australia.
-(Access consultants will have fun with this one.)
+The authors published a similar paper, Fair by Design which is available for a free read on ResearchGate.

 The article, Just Design is by Bianchin and Heylighten and is available from ScienceDirect.